MCVMM/mc-discord-integration/README.md

 }
 ```

-The bot requires permissions to send messages to `chatChannel` and manage `statusChannel` to start.
+The bot requires permissions to both read and send messages to `chatChannel` and manage `statusChannel` to start.